rishi1999/pixel-shuffle/README.md

 ## sample output

-The below GIF is the result of having a chameleon morph into a woman sitting in a chair.
+This animation is the result of having a chameleon morph into a woman sitting in a chair with `PRECISION=12000`.
 The original images can be found in the `sample/` folder.
 Both images were obtained from [Pexels](https://www.pexels.com/).

 ![GIF of a chameleon morphing into a woman sitting in a chair](sample/sample_out.gif)